 PHWD Water Quality

 Together with the SFRWS, the PHWD regularly collects and tests water samples from reservoirs and designated sampling locations throughout its system to ensure the water delivered to you meets all state and federal drinking water standards.
-In 2023, the SFRWS conducted more than 49,610 drinking water tests in the source, transmission, and distribution system.
-This is in addition to its extensive treatment process control monitoring performed by the certified operators and online instruments
+In 2024, the SFRWS conducted more than 45,650 drinking water tests of samples from source and transmission system locations and PHWD conducted 199 drinking water tests of samples from our specific system.
+This is in addition to the extensive treatment process control monitoring performed by our certified operators and online instruments.

 Annual Water Quality Reports